vishalkumar9/StudentResultManagementSystem/README.md

 ABOUT

-Student Result Management System that is reponsible for managing result of all student.
-Having admin and student view. admin view you have authentication so that only authorize person can ascess it. admin have all control over this system.
-Add student to database of result management system.
-Add result to database for particular student
-Add New course if Any New course introduce to College.
-Student only can see there result by just enter there university rollno.
-I have Attach scrrenshot plz go through it.
+Student Result Management System that is responsible for managing the results of all students.
+Having admin and student view. admin view you have authentication so that only authorized person can access it. admin has all control over this system.
+Add a student to a database of the result management system.
+Add results to the database for a particular student Add New course if Any New course introduces to College.
+Student only can see their result by just entering their university roll no. I have attached screenshots plz go through them.